bubbletroubles/PowerStig/DscGettingStarted.md

 This will kick the Local Configuration Manager (LCM) and tell it to use the MOF file to measure the computer's compliance.
 There is quite a bit of work going on, so it will take a few minutes to complete, but once it is done, you will have a list of all the settings that are and are NOT compliance with the STIG settings.

 You may bump into an issue with the size of the MOF file and PS remoting.
-If you get an error similar to the following, you need to update your MaxEnvelopeSizekb.
+If you get an error like the following, you need to update your MaxEnvelopeSizekb.

 ```powershell
 VERBOSE: Perform operation 'Invoke CimMethod' with following parameters, ''methodName' = SendConfigurationApply,'className' = MSFT_DSCLocalConfigurationManager,'namespaceName' = root/Microsoft/Windows/DesiredStateConfiguration'.